vaibhavantil2/mopub-android-sdk/README.md

 Please view the [changelog](https://github.com/mopub/mopub-android-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements in the latest release.

 - **Features**
-  - Add Mintegral as a supported network.
+  - Remove Moat and IAS measurement SDKs.
-  - Geographical location is set automatically by the SDK.
-Public methods to set location are marked deprecated.
+  - Consolidate banners, interstitials, and rewarded ads into one container.
+Third party network adapters for these formats should now extend `BaseAd`.
-  - Add a new method `getAppVersion()` to the `ImpressionData` class.
+  - Consolidate the `mopub-sdk-interstitial` and `mopub-sdk-rewarded-video` modules into `mopub-sdk-fullscreen`.
-  - MRAID ads always show native close button.
+  - Upgrade to use the Androidx Media2 video player for VAST videos.

 - **Bug Fixes**
-  - Fix multiple UI layout warnings in the sample application.
+  - Unify the design treatment of fullscreen close buttons.
+Add a skip button for video when the skip threshold has been met before it has completed.
-  - Remove parameter android_perms_ext_storage from an ad request.
+  - Fix the version name of the sample app on the Play Store.

 ## Requirements